 That’s a twofold project.
 The first step is to replay the missions where you didn’t get a three-star rating.
 Each story mission is worth 25 total wyrmite, but only if you earn every star.
 That usually means finishing the mission with all your teammates alive.
 Although it’s sometimes also tied to a time limit.

 Perfecting old quests shouldn’t be hard if you already beat the story.
 Odds are your squads have leveled up plenty since then.
 At the very least, you’ll have more experience.
 And re-finishing old missions rewards you with more in-game experience (plus upgrade materials) to become even stronger.
 It’s not glamorous, but it works.

 Once the normal story mode is done, you’re ready for hard mode.
 This lets you replay every story quest without the usual cutscenes getting in the way.
 Otherwise it’s basically identical to normal—just harder.

-And those are all the ways of farming wyrmite so far!
+And those are all the ways of farming wyrmite in Dragalia Lost so far!
 We’ll try to update this guide if more get added.
 In the meantime, you can check out our general guide for more tips on playing Dragalia Lost.
 Now have fun out there!